xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 We highly recommend going through these tutorials in the order listed above to gain a comprehensive understanding of the models and their applications.
 Especially **Conditional Generation** tutorial.

+## Code of other models
+For the code of t-Copula used in the paper, please check: [t-Copula](https://github.com/MauricioSalazare/multi-copula)

+For the of GAN, VAE, etc, please check: [Generative models](https://github.com/xiaweijie1996/Generative-Models-for-Customer-Profile-Generation).

 ## FCPFlow

 ![ffctfflow+str](https://github.com/xiaweijie1996/Full-Convolutional-Time-Series-Flow/assets/84010474/f29e1a10-0ae9-4a76-b20a-c9c1e5d781c3)